Irreducible Markov Chains on spaces of graphs with fixed degree-color sequences: Introduction

 \begin{example} Let $n=5, k=3$ and let $z$ be the $3$-coloring used in Example~\ref{example:graph_def}.
-The matrix $\DC_{\!n,z}$ is explicitely written below with a picture of $K_5$ on the left that helps visualize the encoding of the matrix.
+The matrix $\DC_{\!n,z}$ is explicitly written below with a picture of $K_5$ on the left that helps visualize the encoding of the matrix.

 \end{example}

 The $c$-degree sequence arises as the sufficient statistic of a random network model in which each edge in the graph appears with a probability that depends on its endpoint vertices as well as their color.
 In statistics, colors represent blocks or communities, and the model is called the \emph{$\beta$-SBM}, where SBM stands for the stochastic blockmodel for random graphs, initially introduced in the work of \cite{holland1983stochastic}.
 Variants of the SBM, inspired by the Erd\H{o}s-R\'enyi model, were outlined by Fienberg, Meyer, and Wasserman in \cite{FienbergMeyerWasserman1985block} and it has been the blueprint model for social, economic, protein, and neural network data with a given block structure.
 Goodness of fit of the $\beta$-SBM was studied in \cite{karwa2016exact}, which gave a dynamic algorithm for the test and discussed how to use Markov bases to extend the exact test to latent blocks version of the model.
 However, they left the determination of a Markov basis for its \emph{design matrix $\DC_{\!n,z}$} an open problem, stated as \cite[Conjecture 1]{karwa2016exact}.
 Here we address this question.